-The Group has drawn AED 60,372 thousand of the TESS related funds allocated to it and has passed on AED 60,372 thousand of these funds to 4,725 customers by means of payment deferrals during the year.
+The Group had drawn AED 60,372 thousand of the TESS related funds allocated to it during 2020 and passed on AED 60,372 thousand of these funds to 4,725 customers by means of payment deferrals during the year.
 Payment deferrals were given to retail customers in line with the Central Bank regulations ensuring that the customers impacted by Covid are supported by temporary payment deferrals.
-The bank has returned the payment deferrals under TESS to Central Bank during the year itself.
-As of Dec 31, 2020, ECL of AED 47,330 thousand is held against finances where customers had availed deferral under the TESS program.
+The bank returned the payment deferrals under TESS to Central Bank during 2020.
+The customers who availed the deferral benefits have either repaid, settled or have been written-off during the year and have regular credit processes and policies applied to them.